 Reaching menopause means a woman is no longer fertile, and she can’t conceive children.
 The average age of menopause is 51 years old, but some women go through menopause in their 40s.

 The onset of menopause is associated with symptoms that can sometimes be uncomfortable.
-These symptoms are caused by low levels of reproductive hormones cause these symptoms.
-Symptoms may include:
+These symptoms are caused by low levels of reproductive hormones and may include:

 - hot flashes

 - painful intercourse

 The lack of hormones during menopause also increase a woman’s risks for:

 A number of habits can affect the frequency and severity of menopause symptoms.
 Drinking alcohol appears to be one of them.

 Women, men, and alcohol

 As women (and men) age, their bodies become more sensitive to the effects of alcohol.